 popcorn

 Popcorn is a food that is enjoyed by lots of kids.
 For some, it is an occasional treat associated with going to the movie theatre.
 For others, popcorn is part of their regular rotation of snacks, packed in lunch boxes or as an after-school option for hungry bellies.
 The popularity of individual bags that can be tossed in the microwave for a few minutes has elevated popcorn to a new level.
 Little kids can make their own freshly popped batch without the help of parents.
-Those who can't get enough will enjoy these fascinating popcorn facts.
-Also, be sure to check out the best children's books about popcorn for more information about the history and all the varieties of this popular snack.
+Here are some additional fun facts about popcorn to talk about next time your kids gather around with a bowl of their favorite buttery, salty snack.

 popcorn